Robert MacLaren

-Robert E. MacLaren (born 14 November 1966) is a British ophthalmologist who has led pioneering work in the treatment of blindness caused by diseases of the retina.
+Robert E. MacLaren is a British ophthalmologist who has led pioneering work in the treatment of blindness caused by diseases of the retina.
 He is Professor of Ophthalmology at the University of Oxford and Honorary Professor of Ophthalmology at the UCL Institute of Ophthalmology.
 He is a Consultant Ophthalmologist at the Oxford Eye Hospital.
-He is also an Honorary Consultant Vitreo-retinal Surgeon at the Moorfields Eye Hospital.
+He is also an Honorary Consultant Vitreo-retinal Surgeon at Moorfields Eye Hospital.
 MacLaren is an NIHR Senior Investigator, or lead researcher, for the speciality of Ophthalmology.
 In addition, he is a member of the research committee of Euretina: the European Society of Retina specialists, Fellow of Merton College, in Oxford and a Fellow of the Higher Education Academy.